zdoom-docs/stable/api-base-Array.md

 - `Grow`

-   Ensures the array can hold at least `amount` new members.
+   Ensures the array can hold at least `amount` new members, growing the allocated object amount if necessary.

 - `Insert`

    Inserts `item` at `index`.
 Moves objects after `index` to the right.

-- `Max`

-   Returns the allocated size of the array.

-- `Move`

-   Moves another array's contents into this array.

-- `Pop`

-   Deletes the last item in the array.
-Returns `false` if there are no items in the array.

 - `Push`